ZiyuanGu/ZiyuanGu.github.io/_pages/Presentations.md

 {% include base_path %}

+* "Adaptive simulation-based robust optimization method for black-box transportation problems".
+The 2023 Annual Meeting of the Complex System Management Branch of the Society of Management Science and Engineering of China, Beijing, China, 30-31 December 2023.
 * “Adaptive Computational Resources Allocation in Simulation-Based Robust Optimization of Heteroscedastic Transportation Problems”.
 The 14th Workshop on Computational Transportation Science (CTS 2023), Shanghai, China, 11-13 August 2023.
 * “A multi-region mixed autonomy network model for urban parking management: Model and algorithm”.
 The 5th International Symposium on Multimodal Transportation (ISMT 2023) and the 2nd Annual Symposium of Chinese Society of Multimodal Transportation (CSMMT), Dalian, China, 19-21 July 2023.
 * “TERL: Two-Stage Ensemble Reinforcement Learning Paradigm for Large-Scale Decentralized Decision Making in Transportation Simulation”.
 Workshop: Application of Deep Learning & Data Science in Transportation and Smart City, NYU Shanghai, China, 25 June 2023.